haltu/muuri/CONTRIBUTING.md

        * Lint, compress and test `muuri.js` file.
        * This is the command you should execute _successfully_ before opening the pull request.
      * `gulp lint`
-       * Makes sure `muuri.js` file conforms with the project's eslint config.
+       * Makes sure `muuri.js` file conforms to the project's ESLint config.
      * `gulp compress`
        * Creates a minified version of `muuri.js` file as `muuri.min.js`.
      * `gulp test`